Chapter 7 Means Test: What You Need To Know

 What Is the Chapter 7 Means Test?

-The Chapter 7 bankruptcy means test is simply a determination, using a specific formula, that an individual does not have the means, or disposable income, to pay off their debt.
-The means test was started in 2005 with the passing of the Bankruptcy Abuse Prevention and Consumer Protection Act to prevent people with a sufficient monthly income from not paying their debt.
-If an individual is found to have a sufficient household income, they can file for Chapter 13 bankruptcy to repay more of what they owe.
+The Chapter 7 bankruptcy means test is simply a determination, based on a specific formula, that an individual does not have the means, or disposable income, to pay their debts.
+The means test began in 2005 with the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act to prevent people with sufficient monthly income from avoiding paying their debts.
+If an individual is found to have disposable income, they can file for Chapter 13 bankruptcy to repay more of their debts.

 How Does the Bankruptcy Means Test Work?

 Determining whether you pass the Chapter 7 means test is a multi-step process in which your household income is compared to the median income of your state, then your household expenses are factored in to calculate your disposable income left over.
 Basically, if your income is less than the state’s median income for your family size, you will automatically pass the means test to file for Chapter 7 bankruptcy.
-If your household income exceeds the amount, further analysis of your expenses and finding your true disposable income is necessary to determine your eligibility for Chapter 7 bankruptcy.
+If your household income exceeds the limit, further analysis of your expenses and identification of your disposable income are necessary to determine your eligibility for Chapter 7 bankruptcy.

 Chapter 7 Means Test Part One: Determining Your Gross Income